freddiebz/Red-Dog/README.md

 # Red-Dog
-An old hoghschool project simulating a single-player version of the gambling game Red Dog.
+An old highschool project simulating a single-player version of the gambling game Red Dog.
 You are given $100 as wallet money and interact with the console to bet your luck.